FILING BANKRUPTCY STOPS COLLECTION ACTIVITIES

-activities, garnishments, levies and foreclosures.
-It is statutorily codified
+- Bank executions, garnishments, levies and foreclosures.

-The automatic stay means that a creditor is stopped from suing you, foreclosing on your property, and removing funds from your bank account
+The automatic stay means that a creditor is stopped from suing you, foreclosing on your property, and removing funds from your bank account to satisfy a Judgment.